urwid/urwid/README.rst

     pip install urwid[curses]

-* Window resize is not fully functional without keyboard/mouse input if RawDisplay used.
-* CursesDisplay decode limited scope of modifier keys combinations.
+* CursesDisplay incorrectly handles mouse input in case of fast actions.
 * Only UTF-8 mode is supported.